Four great blends, forgiving when it comes to dialing in, a great start for beginner home baristas.

 If you're getting unwanted, unpleasant acidity in the shot, this is the taste of under extraction, so you need to extract more.

-If you just pull a bigger shot with the same dose, you'll extract more, and that's simple, however when you do this you're increasing the extraction but also you're reducing the intensity and the body.
+If you just pull a bigger shot with the same dose, you'll extract more, easy peasy.
+However when you do this you're increasing the extraction but also you're reducing the intensity and the body.

 This is why we'd usually focus mainly on adjusting the grind finer in order to extract more, so that we don't sacrifice intensity or mouthfeel, but also an increased brew temperature will lead to a greater extraction.